Lemoncode/rerender-vs-surgical-updates/README.md

 # Overview

-In this example we have implemented using React, Solidjs and Svelte a demo similar to the one they did in the 2021 React Conf presenting React Forget.
+Back in 2021 the React core team presented a TODO like example app to show how React Forget works, we have mimic this example and implemented it in `React` / `SolidJS` and `Svelte`

 ## React

+Let's display a list of products and let the users:

+- Add new ones.
-Here we have a list of products where we can add a new one or update it by marking it as fav or unfav.
-Notice that all products are re-rendered even if we don't update their properties.
+- Update them by marking them as fav or unfav.

+Since we are not implementing opitmizations, all products are re-rendered even if we don't update their properties.

 The React recommendation here is create a memoized `Product` component using `React.memo` that will only render when the properties change.
 We cannot forget the `useCallback` on the handle change function: